tfwillems/HipSTR/README.md

 START          | Inclusive start coodinate for the repetitive portion of the reference allele END            | Inclusive end coordinate for the repetitive portion of the reference allele PERIOD         | Length of STR motif
-REFAC          | Reference allele count
+AN             | Total number of alleles in called genotypes REFAC          | Reference allele count
 AC             | Alternate allele counts
 NSKIP          | Number of samples not genotyped due to various issues